Statue of Robert Stephenson

 A bronze statue of Robert Stephenson by Carlo Marochetti usually stands on a red granite plinth in the forecourt of Euston railway station in London, England.
 Erected in 1871, it is one of few surviving elements of the original station after it was redeveloped in the 1960s, and it became a Grade II listed building in 1974.
-It was temporarily removed in 2020 to allow the station to be remodelled to accommodate the new High Speed 2 (HS2) railway line.
+It was temporarily removed in 2020 to allow the station to be remodelled to accommodate the new High Speed 2 (HS2) railway line, and was installed at Locomotion Museum in Shildon, County Durham, in 2025.

 Description

 The 2.7 m high bronze statue portrays Stephenson standing casually, bareheaded, with his right leg slightly forward, in contemporary Victorian dress of frock coat and trousers.
 He has a partially unrolled document in his right hand, and the left hand rests on his hip.
 The red Aberdeen granite plinth bears the inscription ROBERT STEPHENSON/ BORN/ OCTOBER 16TH 1803/ DIED OCTOBER 12TH 1859.

 Background

 A memorial committee of the Institute of Civil Engineers commissioned the statue after Stephenson's death on 12 October 1859.
 It was completed before Marochetti's death in 1867, but remained in storage while protracted discussions continued about an appropriate site to erect it and other statues.